-China Wuhan mayor says containing virus still 'severe, complex' task
+Chinese city of Wuhan says it should have acted sooner to contain virus

 Zhou and Xu were speaking at a televised press conference.

-Wuhan, capital of China’s central Hubei province, is the epicentre of the fast-spreading virus, which has killed more than 200 people.
+The United States and other countries tightened travel curbs on Friday and businesses said they were facing supply problems because of the coronavirus in China, a day after the World Health Organization declared a global health emergency.

-Reporting by Yilei Sun, Roxanne Liu and Ryan Woo; editing by John Stonestreet
+Reporting by Yilei Sun, Roxanne Liu and Ryan Woo; editing by Gareth Jones